Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Then one final assignment before moving to Texas!

 For our last volunteer position we volunteered at Lost Dutchman State Park in Apache Junction AZ.
 For this last assignment we volunteered along side our kids.
 Now with our grandson in tow!
 For this position there was one thing we needed from the park management team.
-My daughter and I could not have overlapping duty times, so one of us was always available to be with the baby.
+My daughter and I could not have overlapping duty times, as one of us would always be available to be with the baby.
 With all of this time living (on and off) in a 5thwheel, I knew what worked for us and what did not!

 Unfortunately while we were in Arizona waiting (again) for the passes to clear, we learned our home in Wyoming had sustained great damage during a cold snap of -35 degrees.
 All of a sudden we had no home to return too!
 We managed to get all of the repairs completed as we lived in one RV park after another.
 Working with the contractor by phone and email.